dockur/windows/readme.md

 ### How do I run a script after installation?

-  To run your own script after installation, you can create a file called `install.bat` and place it in a folder together with any additional files it needs (software to be installed for example).
+  To run your own script after installation, you create a file called `install.bat` and place it in a folder together with any additional files it needs (software to be installed for example).
 Then bind that folder in your compose file like this:

   ```yaml
   volumes: